 While many of the great Epcot restaurants are in the World Showcase, there are still some options in Future World as well.

-Sunshine Seasons in the Land Pavilion is a quick service restaurant that’s a convenient choice for families.
+Sunshine Seasons in the Land Pavilion is a quick-service restaurant that’s a convenient choice for families.
 There are some great, healthy meal options, including some produce that’s grown right in the Land.
 It’s open from breakfast through dinner.

 Seafood lovers will enjoy dining at the Coral Reef, which is located in the Seas with Nemo and Friends pavilion.
-You can enjoy delicious entrees with views of the sea animals living in the Seas.
+You can order delicious entrees with views of the sea animals living in the Seas.
 It’s open for lunch and dinner, and it’s best to make reservations in advance.

 Le Cellier, Canada Pavilion